milesaylward/monster-hunter/README.md

 ## Installation

 No install process just uses vue cdn and the local js and css files.
 Clone the Repo and open the index.html in your chrome browser.
 No polyfills due to not using webpack so may behave unexpectedly in non Chrome browser.

+or head over to [here](https://milesaylward.github.io/monster-hunter/) to play now!

 ## Usage